jknapp25/exogenesis/story.md

 The sphere lost it's dimensionality and became a small circle, growing smaller and smaller and smaller.
 Settling into it's position amongst the other lights.
 He recognized there was no use, and sank to the floor exhausted.

-# on the ship alone
+# Part 18: on the ship alone

 DSHJ!
 He jolted out of his slumber.
 Looking around his surroundings for a moment he was unable to place himself, and thought he was still in a dream.
 But the vibration below his supporting hand felt too real, and it quickly brought to memory the story of his entrapment.